 • and more

 If a lot of this data is transmitted, it often is sufficient to use it as a unique identifier to track your usage of the world wide web.
-We therefore encourage you to not send Webflow any data that is not required to use the website.
-However, we recommend that you provide the information on screen and window size as well as installed fonts so that the the look of the website can be adjusted to your device.
+We therefore encourage you to not send to Matomo or Webflow any data that is not required to use the website.
+However, we recommend that you provide the information on screen and window size as well as installed fonts so that the look of the website can be adjusted to your device.

 Webflow uses online identifiers to create statistics on website usage and other aggregate information and presents them to us.
 There is no personal data contained in these presentations.